 Similar to fields of study, teaching areas require the completion of a number of prescribed courses in a specific subject or discipline.
-Teaching Areas, however, are unique to the Bachelor of Education (B.Ed.) degree program.
-As defined by University Course Challenge (September 2011), Teaching Areas represent disciplinary fields developed by the Saskatchewan Ministry of Education in order to align with the Saskatchewan pre-Kindergarten to grade twelve curriculum areas.
+Teaching areas, however, are unique-specific to the Bachelor of Education (B.Ed.) and the Bachelor of Music (B.Mus.(Mus.Ed.)) degree programs.
+As defined by University Course Challenge (September 2011), teaching areas represent disciplinary fields developed by the Saskatchewan Ministry of Education in order to align with the Saskatchewan pre-kindergarten to grade twelve curriculum areas.